0

 Two-Spot Carpet Beetle

-Two-spot Carpet Beetle Larvae and eggs
+Two-Spot Carpet Beetle Larvae and Eggs

 Like the Varied Carpet Beetle, Two-spot Carpet Beetle Larvae can grow even longer than their adult forms, reaching up to around 7mm in length.
 They are yellow, with dark orange segments and orange hairs.
 Two-spot eggs are tiny and white.
 Female Adults lay around 50 of these at once.

-How long do Two-spot Carpet Beetles live?
+How Long do Two-spot Carpet Beetles Live?

-Adult Two-spot Carpet Beetles usually live for around 3 months.
+Adult Two-Spot Carpet Beetles usually live for around 3 months.

-How can you detect a Carpet Beetle infestation?
+How to Detect a Carpet Beetle Infestation

 Carpet Beetles leave many signs of their presence around the home.
 Look out for: